wcarmon/docs/java/sorting.md

 # Overview
-- Why we should sort?
+- Why should we sort?
-- How to do it automatically?
+- How to sort automatically?

 # Table of Contents